A Father's Day fishing trip nearly ended in tragedy when Dylan Holzheimer fell 14m down a cliff onto jagged rocks last September.

 Dylan said the experience taught him to value how he spent his time, and has since started a fishing youth group, which functions like a big brother programme.

-Auckland's Westpac Rescue Helicopter service is asking the Greater Auckland and Thames/Coromandel communities to support their 2017 Summer Appeal.
+Auckland's Westpac Rescue Helicopter service needs your support for their 2017 Summer Appeal.
 December 2016 was the busiest month on record for the charity, with 126 rescue missions.
 Please visit rescuehelicopter.org.nz if you would like to gift a donation or call Freephone 0800 4 RESCUE (0800 4 737 283).